Ruby-Starter-Kits/Docker-Rails-Generator/App-Template/README.md

 The template comes preconfigured with [RSpec](https://rspec.info/) for tests, and comes with a [GitHub Action](https://github.com/Ruby-Starter-Kits/Docker-Rails-Template/blob/master/.github/workflows/tests.yml) to run them when you push to GitHub.

-You can run them locally by running:
+You can run RSpec locally by running:

 ```bash
 $ docker-compose -f docker-compose.ci.yml run --rm test